fapgauntlet/fg/README.txt

 Safari:  less than 0.03 -> 0.03 (makes sense)
 Firefox: less than 0.02 -> 0.10 (make some sense)
 IE:      less than 0.06 -> 0.10 (make NO sense, 0.9 renders faster than 0.5)
-Opera:   less than 0.10 -> 0.10 (consistently slow, probably optimal for phones or whatever) Google Chrome is probably the same as Safari, as they both use WebKit for rendering
+Opera:   less than 0.10 -> 0.10 (consistently slow, probably optimal for phones or whatever)
+Google Chrome is probably the same as Safari, as they both use WebKit for rendering

-Anyway, enjoy!
+Have you a fun for great good!

 - Zephyre & Anonymous